 A Heartbreaking Work of Staggering Genius by Dave Eggers.
 I know this book divides people, but I was swept away by it.
 I love its indulgence and its seemingly unedited flights of inspiration.
 It’s not only completely exhilarating to read, but it changed my views on what makes a family, what makes life valuable and how to reimagine the world to suit you better.
 I think the famous Mary Oliver quote sums up the heart of it: “Tell me, what is it you plan to do with your one wild and precious life?”
 (One note: In today’s political climate Eggers’ What Is The What is a more timely read and just as good in completely different ways!)

 The Corrections by Jonathan Franzen.
 This was described to me as the “perfect book,” and it didn’t let me down.
 In the plot, matriarch Enid tries to gather her adult children together for one last family Christmas, which in Franzen’s hands somehow becomes a page-turner.
 And within this structure the whole of their disparate lives are contained.
 It is so insightful and perceptive, so funny and brutal, and so full of love for the messed up characters that people our world.

-Thank you so much for your interest in my blog.
-I would love for you to get in touch to discuss books, however I'm afraid I'm unlikely to be able to review any additional books as I'm already over-committed.
+Thank you so much for your interest in this blog.
+We would love for you to get in touch to discuss books, however it's unlikely we'll be able to review any additional books as we're already over-committed.
 Also, the aim of the blog, at present, is to focus on just the biggest releases –– please see My ★ Ratings Explained for details.